 At the dawn of the silver boom in this area in the early 1880s, the town of Ashcroft, located 11 miles south of Aspen on Castle Creek Road, was actually bigger, more populated and produced more silver than Aspen.
 Its fortunes fell quickly as the nearby shallow ore deposits ran out just as Aspen's fortunes were rising and by the late 1880s Ashcroft was already in serious decline.
 Its last resident died in the late 1930s and by then the town was well on its way to being the ghost town we have today.
 Resident "ghosts" are on hand to answer questions and tours of Ashcroft are available in the summer months that are conducted by the Aspen Historical Society.

 Aspen Historical Society interns are on hand to answer questions during open hours.
-Ashcroft Ghost Town will be open with a docent on site beginning on June 15, 2019.
+Ashcroft is open with a docent on site during the summer months, with self-guided admission otherwise.

 Take a stroll through Aspen's Darkside!
 Dare to pull back the shiny polished Aspen image and you'll be surprised at what you find.
 Experience the darker elements of Aspen's tarnished past on an evening stroll.